RinFiz/RinFiz-Site/README.md

 # RinFiz-Site
-My personal homepage where you'll find all my info and socials.
+My personal homepage where you'll find all my info, projects, and socials.

-SITE CURRENTLY DOWN